allanbissac/allanbissac.github.io/README.md

   <div class="project">
     <h3>DSP-based musical reverb algorithms using Blackfin devices</h3>
     <img src="reverb.png" alt="Reverb Project">
-    <p>This is my third-year individual project which implemented a reverberation algorithm, supervised by Prof. Patrick Gaydecki.
-The algorithm comprised digital comb filters, low pass filters and allpass filters arranged logically to simulate direct and indirect audio reflections.
-Separate offline and real-time algorithms were made.
-The offline algorithm was programmed in Delphi and could be applied to .WAV files selected via a custom graphical user interface.
+    <p>Third-year individual project which implemented a reverberation algorithm, supervised by Prof. Patrick Gaydecki.
+The algorithm comprised digital comb filters, low pass filters and allpass filters to simulate direct and indirect sound reflections.
+An offline algorithm was programmed in Delphi and applied to .WAV files selected via a user interface.
 Real-time audio processing was achieved by programming an ADSP-BF706 EZ-KIT Mini Evaluation board with the algorithm and then applying it to an audio input.</p>
   </div>

   <div class="project">